What are the basics of a counselor's job at Camp Agawam?

 Yes, Agawam is a uniform camp.
 Both campers and staff wear simple uniforms.
 You will be provided with staff t-shirts, staff polo shirt, and a staff chamois shirt.
-In addition you may purchase a staff sweatshirt or Camp fleece jacket.
+In addition, you may purchase a staff sweatshirt or Camp fleece jacket.
 Shorts and other items are from your personal wardrobe.
 You must bring 2 pairs of tan/khaki shorts for “formal” camp occasions.
-We also have expectations concerning personal appearance: Male staff members may not have overly long hair/pony tails, facial hair, or wear jewelry in any piercing; Female staff may wear limited jewelry and have 1 earring per ear (no jewelry in any other piercing), and must wear one-piece bathing suits while on the waterfront or on camp trips.
+We also have expectations concerning personal appearance: All staff are expected to maintain a professional appearance.

 - 7:30 Reveille & Morning Dip